-'This passage is adapted from WAEC English Language Examination, 2012.
+1 'This passage is adapted from WAEC English Language Examination, 2012.

 Lesson Title: Informal Letter Theme: Writing Lesson Number: L4-L008 Class: SSS 4 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: 1.
 Identify the features of an informal letter.
 2. Identify different types of informal letters.
 3. Use an outline to draft an informal letter.
 4. Write a letter demonstrating correct usage of the features of an informal letter.
 5. Use appropriate and relevant vocabulary when writing a letter.
 6. Write a letter with correct grammar, structure and spelling.
-Preparation Write the outline of an informal letter on the board (see end of lesson).
-Practise reading the example letter aloud (see end of lesson).
+Preparation 1.
+Write the or utline of an informal oard (see end of the example letter